-His first book, Genocide to Gaming (University of Nevada Press, 2018) investigates American Indian activism and its impacts on public policy and perceptions.
+His first book, Cahuilla Nation Activism and the Tribal Casino Movement (University of Nevada Press, 2018) investigates American Indian activism and its impacts on public policy and perceptions.
 It focuses on his research with the Cahuilla nations who are indigenous to inland Southern California.
 The Cahuilla have a long tradition of challenging unjust colonial policies.
 One of the Cahuilla nations opened the poker club that sparked a precedent-setting Supreme Court decision.
 This decision (California v Cabazon) accelerated the tribal casino movement into a $30 billion industry.
-Genocide to Gaming explores the impacts of this industry and the strategies Cahuilla nations use to strengthen their self-determination.
+Cahuilla Nation Activism and the Tribal Casino Movement explores the impacts of this industry and the strategies Cahuilla nations use to strengthen their self-determination.

 Ted works to serve all members of our culturally diverse community.
 He is currently serves on the Community Education and Research Committee for the Central Minnesota Community Empowerment Organization, a non-profit that serves refugees in need.

 Email: [email protected]